xuqinghua-China/network_traffic_detection/README.md

+# Introduction

+This page presents an end-to-end network intrusion detector based on HAST-IDS model.
+Unlike HAST-IDS which uses one-hot vectors as input, our model uses pretrained embeddings, taking advantage of the large amount of unlabeled data.
+Experiments on ISCX 2012 dataset show competitive results.
+Additionally, we argue that our model is superior to the state-of-art model when dealing with few-shot or zero-shot attacks.(work in progress)
+- input
+- output
+- example of this task

+# Results
+- results of intrustion detection
+- results of pretraining(latest loss/loss curve)

+# Details

+### Dataset(ISCX 2012)

+- dataset introduction
+- dataset preprocessing

+### data analysis

+- feature selection

+### Pretraining

+- model
+- loss function

+### Intrusion Detection Model

+- model
+- loss function

+# References

 # network_traffice_detection

 In the case of Intrusion Detection, NSL-KDD is consider as the standard datasets and have been used by many reseacher for their reseach work.